Early Quranic manuscripts: Significance

 Michael Cook and Marijn van Putten have provided evidence that the regional variants of the early Hijazi manuscript fragments share a "stem" and thus likely "descend from a single archetype", (that being Uthmanic codex in traditional Islamic history).
+Van Putten further observes that the early fragments are "word-for-word identical to the text as we have it today," which favours an early canonization of the Qur'anic text.